Top-NotchOutdoorSearch

 How Do Fish Finders Work?

-Much like how a bat uses echolocation to find their prey and navigate around them, a fish finder transmits a sound wave that has been covered by a transducer from a simple electric plus.
+Like a bat using echolocation, a fish finder sends out a sound wave that the transducer builds from a simple electric pulse.

 Once this sound wave hits the fish, it bounces back.

-The latest models of fish finders are capable of distinguishing and displaying size, shape, and even composition.
+The newest models read and display size, shape, and even composition.

 Factors You Should Pay Attention to When Choosing the Best Fish Finder for You